MJ Melendez Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in MLB.
+- The Orioles pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.22).
+- The Orioles' 4.17 team ERA ranks 16th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.